Trump auto tax threat hits BMW, Daimler

 Daimler shares were already under pressure last week over fears that Trump’s planned steel tariffs would hit the profitability of its U.S. truckmaking business — trucks use more steel than cars.

-“With the steel and aluminium ban we weren’t expecting a really big effect” on the carmakers, said one autos analyst.“This is a bit more serious.”
+“With the steel and aluminium ban we weren’t expecting a really big effect” on the carmakers, said one autos analyst.
+“This is a bit more serious.”

 Daimler stock fell a further 0.5 percent on Monday, while BMW dropped 1.2 percent while European shares were up 0.7 percent on average.